History of the Jews in France: The Crusades

 The Jews of France suffered during the First Crusade (1096), when the crusaders are stated, for example, to have shut up the Jews of Rouen in a church and to have murdered them without distinction of age or sex, sparing only those who accepted baptism.
-According to a Hebrew document, the Jews throughout France were at that time in great fear and wrote to their brothers in the Rhine countries making known to them their terror and asking them to fast and pray.
-In the Rhineland, thousands of Jews were killed by the crusaders (see German Crusade, 1096).
+According to a Hebrew language document, the Jews throughout France were at that time in great fear and wrote to their brothers in the Rhineland making known to them their terror and asking them to fast and pray.
+However, Christians then killed thousands of Jews in the Rhineland massacres.

-Jews did not have an active role in the Crusades, like Muslims and Christians did.
-Instead, Jews feared for their lives, as expulsions and anti-Jewish sentiment was on the rise in Western Europe.
+Jews did not have an active role in the Crusades.
+Instead, Jews feared for their lives, as expulsions and anti-Jewish sentiment were on the rise in Western Europe.
 In 1256, around 3000 Jews were murdered in the French cities of Bretagne, Anjou, and Poitou.
-The violence and hatred spread by the pope encouraging violence led to the persecution of Jews in France.
+The violence and hatred spread by the pope, encouraging violence, led to the persecution of Jews in France.
 Many Jews fled to Narbonne, a city on the southwest coast of the country, which had long been a safe haven and center for Jewish life.
 The southern coast was more tolerant of Jewish life than the northern half of the country.